 Now many would understand the importance of packing if you haven’t been on a bicycle tour before.
 When making a Manali Leh cycling trip, it becomes all very important.

-I have traveled through Thailand, Vietnam, and places in India on my bicycle and have learned over the period that packing your belonging wisely is the most important things for any bicycle tour.
+I have traveled through Thailand, Vietnam, and places in India on my bicycle and have learned over the period that packing your belonging wisely is the most important thing for any bicycle tour.

 It not only keeps you less messy but also helps a lot with the ride, pace and balance.
 Here are a few things I consider while packing:

-- Frame bag should have the entire go-to thing you would need like money, gloves, camera, mobile, food etc
+- Frame bags should have the entire go-to thing you would need like money, gloves, camera, mobile, food, etc.

-- Both the Pannier Bags should weight the same for a good balance.
+- Both the Pannier Bags should weigh the same for a good balance.

 - One of the pannier bags should have things you use less whereas the other one can have more regular things.
 It helps you with being less messy.